New York Yankees Museum

 Visiting the Museum

-- Admission for game-day guests is free with a valid game ticket.
+• Admission for game-day guests with a valid game ticket is free.

-- The Museum is separate from Yankee Stadium’s Monument Park.
-Located beyond the center field fence, Monument Park pays homage to Yankees heroes with plaques, monuments, and retired uniform numbers.
+• The Museum is separate from Yankee Stadium's Monument Park.
+Located beyond the center field wall, Monument Park pays homage to Yankees immortals through plaques, monuments, and retired uniform numbers.
 Monument Park closes 45 minutes prior to first pitch of each Yankees home game.

 Frequently Asked Questions